jopamo/texxy2/README.md

 Please see [INSTALL](INSTALL) for instructions on compilation, installation and translation!

-FeatherPad was written in GTK+ at first, then ported to Qt with more features.
-Its homepage is <https://github.com/tsujan/FeatherPad>.
+Texxy was written in GTK+ at first, then ported to Qt with more features.
+Its homepage is <https://github.com/tsujan/Texxy>.

 ## Credits